quilcummings/frontend-webdev/journal/process-blog/project-two/project2-milestone2/README.md

 ### Milestone Two

 I’m not quite as far as I’d like to be on this.
+The code in this folder is my progress so far, but I definitely still have a lot of work to do.
 I was fighting with the textures for awhile, but I currently have a globe that is textured, as well as a textured background.
 The sphere and camera both react to the mouse position, and the globe rotates on its own.

 ![My Image](images/screenshot1.png)